• Skip to primary navigation

 For the Frosting

-• In the large bowl of an electric mixer or using a hand held mixer, beat the room temperature butter or vegan baking stick until soft and creamy.
+• In the large bowl of an electric mixer or using a hand held mixer, beat the ½ cup unsalted butter or vegan baking stick until soft and creamy.
 About 2 minutes.

-• Add in the vanilla and cream cheese and beat until combined.
+• Add in the 2 teaspoons pure vanilla extract and 4 ounces cream cheese and beat until combined.

-• Slowly add in the confectioners' sugar and the salt.
+• Slowly add in the 2 cups confectioners' sugar and the 1 pinch of kosher salt.
 Beat until combined and smooth.

 For the Crumb Topping

-• Break or chop one cooled cookie into tiny crumbs.
+• Break or chop 1 cooled cookie into tiny crumbs.
 It must be cool otherwise the crumbs will be gummy and not sprinkle well.

-• Use an icing spatula or a butter knife to spread the frosting all over the top of the cooled cookies.
+• Use an icing spatula or a butter knife to spread the frosting all over the tops of the cooled cookies.

 • After you frost each cookie, immediately sprinkle the cookie crumbs on top of each cookie.